Skip to main content

 View Answer:

-Interview Response: The three standard garbage collection optimizations include generalization, incremental, and idle-time collection.
+Interview Response: The three standard garbage collection optimizations are generational collection, incremental collection, and idle-time collection in JavaScript.

 note

-You should note that each engine implements different tweaks and techniques.
+You should note that each engine implements different tweaks and techniques when it comes to garbage collection.